-- 71. There were no updates to the status of this Recommendation.
-Recommendation was rated as NC.
+68. With regard to declaration system to be completed by all passengers and the consideration of implementing the system to restrain currency; the Authorities indicated that both systems are already in place.
+However, no further information was provided in order to analyse the compliance of these recommendations The law on cross-border transportation of currency will be amended to address all outstanding issues in December 2014.
 The following actions need to be implemented: 1.
 A declaration system to be completed by all passengers, instead of the ad hoc disclosure system currently in place.
 2. A system to restrain currency when there is suspicion of ML or TF.
 3. Process for confiscation of currency and negotiable instruments.
-4. A system to identify the source, destination and purpose of movement of gold or other precious metals and stones. - 72.
-As informed on the first follow-up report, the legal department of the Government will address some of the deficiencies pending for this Recommendation.
-On the last report, it was indicated that the Authorities advised that the Customs Department received software to generate statistics and a database to store this data; the MOT is working on the development of a training schedule for the Customs Department.
-For this report, the MOT has developed a training program for all the Law Enforcement Agencies.
-This Recommendation remains pending.
+4. A system to identify the source, destination and purpose of movement of gold or other precious metals and stones.
+5. To ensure that the relevant authorities possess timely access to suspicious cash declarations or disclosures, or intentional lack of disclosures information.
+The compliance of this Recommendation remains outstanding.

-Recommendations 2, 7, 14, 17, 21, 22, 28, 31, 37, 38, 39 and Special Recommendation VII
+Recommendations 6, 7, 8, 9, 36, 38, 39 and Special Recommendations I, VII, and VIII

-73. The level of compliance of these Recommendations remains in the same level as the previous reports, due that updates for these Recommendations were not provided for this report.
+69. The level of compliance of these Recommendations originally rated as PC or NC remains in the same level as the previous reports, due that updates for these Recommendations were not provided for this report.